 The goal of dynamic capacity management is to scale capacity with unpredictably changing load in the face of high setup costs.
 While there has been much prior work on this problem, all of it has only focussed on one aspect of changes in load, namely, fluctuations in request rate.
-This is already a difficult problem, given high setup costs, and has resulted in many policies, including reactive approaches [24, 29, 13, 39, 40, 11] that aim to react to the current request rate, predictive approaches [23, 33, 6, 17] that aim to predict the future request rate, and mixed reactive-predictive approaches [8, 9, 4, 37, 15, 36, 14].
+This is already a difficult problem, given high setup costs, and has resulted in many policies, including reactive approaches [Elnozahy et al. 2002; Fan et al. 2007; Leite et al. 2010; Nathuji et al. 2010; Wang and Chen 2008; Wood et al. 2007] that aim to react to the current request rate, predictive approaches [Castellanos et al. 2005; Horvath and Skadron 2008; Krioukov et al. 2010; Qin and Wang 2007] that aim to predict the future request rate, and mixed reactivepredictive approaches [Bobroff et al. 2007; Chen et al. 2005, 2008; Gandhi et al. 2011a; Gmach et al. 2008; Urgaonkar and Chandra 2005; Urgaonkar et al. 2005].
 However, in reality there are many other ways in which load can change.
 For example, request size (work associated with each request) can change, if new features or security checks are added to the application.
 As a second example, server efficiency can change, if any abnormalities occur in the system, such as internal service disruptions, slow networks, or maintenance cycles.
 These other types of load fluctuations are all too common in data centers, and have not been addressed by prior work in dynamic capacity management.

 We propose a new approach to dynamic capacity management, which we call AutoScale.
-To describe AutoScale, we decompose it into two parts: AutoScale-- (see Section 3.5), which is a precursor to AutoScale and handles only the narrower case of unpredictable changes in request rate, and the full AutoScale policy (see Section 4.3), which builds upon AutoScale-- to handle all forms of changes in load.
+To describe AutoScale, we decompose it into two parts: AutoScale- (see Section 3.5), which is a precursor to AutoScale and handles only the narrower case of unpredictable changes in request rate, and the full AutoScale policy (see Section 4.3), which builds upon AutoScale-to handle all forms of changes in load.

-While AutoScale-- addresses a problem that many others have looked at, it does so in a very different way.
-While prior approaches aim at predicting the future request rate and scaling up the number of servers to meet this predicted rate, which is clearly difficult to do when request rate is, by definition, unpredictable, AutoScale-- does not attempt to predict future request rate.
+While AutoScale- addresses a problem that many others have looked at, it does so in a very different way.
+Whereas prior approaches aim at predicting the future request rate and scaling up the number of servers to meet this predicted rate, which is clearly difficult to do when request rate is, by definition, unpredictable, AutoScale-- does not attempt to predict future request rate.
 Instead, AutoScale-- demonstrates that it is possible to achieve SLAs for real-world workloads by simply being conservative in scaling down the number of servers: not turning servers off recklessly.
 One might think that this same effect could be achieved by leaving a fixed buffer of, say, 20% extra servers on at all times.
 However, the extra capacity (20% in the above example) should change depending on the current load.
 AutoScale-- does just this - it maintains just the right number of servers in the on state at every point in time.
 This results in much lower power/resource consumption.
 In Section 3.5, we evaluate AutoScale-- on a suite of six different real-world traces, comparing it against five different capacity management policies commonly used in the literature.
-We demonstrate that in all cases, AutoScale-- significantly outperforms other policies, meeting response time SLAs while greatly reducing the number of servers needed, as shown in Table 3.
+We demonstrate that in all cases, AutoScale-- significantly outperforms other policies, meeting response time SLAs while greatly reducing the number of servers needed, as shown in Table III.